bellons91/personal-notes/azure/azure-storage-account/azure-blob-storage-lifecycle.md

 A lifecycle management policy is a **collection of rules in a JSON document**.

+You can also define such policies using the UI.

 Each rule definition within a policy includes a filter set and an action set.

 The *filter set* limits rule actions to a certain set of objects within a container or objects names. **Filters are evaluated with logical AND**.